opendp/opendp/docs/source/api/user-guide/measurements/randomized-response.rst

 Aggregation: Mean
 -----------------

-The privatized responses from many individuals may be aggregated to form a population-level inference.
+The sanitized responses from many individuals may be aggregated to form a population-level inference.
 In the case of the boolean randomized response, you may want to estimate the proportion of individuals who actually responded with ``True``.